There are two kinds of change in business.

 These should be directly connected to the goals and objectives established above.

-To track the metrics created, it is necessary to develop data collection mechanisms, which can include:
+To track the metrics created, you need to develop data collection mechanisms, such as:

 - Employee surveys

 Over time, those metrics will offer insight into the health of the change effort, what is working, and what needs fixing.

 Generally speaking, it takes time to learn from data collection and analysis, especially in the case of change projects, which take time to implement.

 In some cases, large errors or discrepancies may evidence themselves from the outset of a program.
 For instance, if employee resistance presents a problem, early employee feedback, and performance numbers will likely indicate this.

 Since you’ll be relying on data to drive your efforts, you should be prepared to make course corrections as needed.

 - Implementing agile change management practices

 - Boosting your organization’s change readiness